-The Trustee also acknowledges the risks associated with the use of leverage, which the Trustee has agreed is appropriate for the purpose of enabling target hedge ratios (for interest rate and inflation exposure) to be achieved and maintained as part of the CDI approach.
-The Trustee has not set a formal target with respect to the use of leverage but will monitor actual leverage levels and the adequacy of supporting collateral over time.
+The Trustee also acknowledges the risks associated with the use of leverage, which the Trustee has agreed is appropriate for the purpose of enabling the target hedge ratios (for interest rate and inflation exposure) to be achieved and maintained as part of the CDI approach.
+The Trustee has not set a formal target with respect to the use of leverage.
+However, the Trustee has established a framework to help monitor and manage the levels of collateral held to support the leveraged arrangements within the Scheme's LDI portfolio.
+The collateral position is assessed using yield headroom, which is monitored by the LDI Manager on an ongoing basis.